gtachibana/StandaloneRequestServer/README.md

 Standalone basic single-venue request server implementation for use with [OpenKJ](https://openkj.org/).

-This began as a fork of the freely-provided *(thank you!)* original [OpenKJ StandaloneRequestServer](https://github.com/OpenKJ/StandaloneRequestServer), last updated Dec 21, 2018 (as of when I forked it in Jan 2023).
+This began as a fork of the freely-provided *(thank you!)* original [OpenKJ StandaloneRequestServer](https://github.com/OpenKJ/StandaloneRequestServer), last updated Dec 21, 2018 (when I forked it in Jan 2023).

 ## What's new